 All that said, if you want an inexpensive blind that you can pack in, set up quickly, have a successful hunt, and pack it back out, you can find one at a very attractive price.

-Best Cheap Hunting Blind: Ameristep Doghouse Blind
+Best Budget Hunting Blind: Ameristep Doghouse Blind

 The Ameristep Doghouse has a frame of four spring-steel hoops that allow this 5 x 5x 5.5-foot high blind to pack into a small carrying bag and set up and break down quickly.
 It weighs just 12 pounds, too, making it much lighter than the competition and easy to carry that extra mile back in.
 The windows are zipper-closed, making them slightly less versatile than the adjustable hook-closed windows of other blinds, but they do a better job of keeping the wind out when they are zipped shut.
 This hunting blind takes a little practice to break down, but it’s well worth it given the low price.

-Do ground blinds help with scent control?
+Q: Do ground blinds help with scent control?

 Ground blinds do help with scent control by containing some of your scent within the blind.
 You should still practice good scent control habits.
 You and your clothes should be clean.
 Avoid bringing smelly foods to the blind and shut any windows that aren’t absolutely necessary to see out of or shoot from.

-Do popup blinds scare deer?
+Q: Do popup blinds scare deer?

 Deer are very familiar with their home territory and will notice anything that wasn’t there before.
 If you are able to set up a blind several days before your hunt, deer will become accustomed to it.
 If you want to set up a blind on the day of the hunt, do your best to tuck it into cover where it’s not immediately noticeable.

-Do you have to brush in a ground blind?
+Q: Do you have to brush in a ground blind?

 To use a ground blind for deer, you should either set it up in advance of the hunt, or brush it in using stubble straps on the blind to hide it.
 Likewise, a ground blind used as a duck blind should be brushed in.
 Turkeys will accept an unbrushed blind, even if it’s out in the open and wasn’t there the day before.